The Holy Modal Rounders 2

-The Holy Modal Rounders 2 is the second studio album by the folk duo The Holy Modal Rounders, released in 1965 through Prestige Records.
+The Holy Modal Rounders 2 is the second studio album by the folk duo the Holy Modal Rounders, released in 1965 through Prestige Records.

-For the 1965 release the duo's originally track sequencing was changed much to their disapproval.
+For the 1965 release, the duo's original track sequencing was changed much to their disapproval.
 All traditional folk songs were on one side and their experimental ones on the other.
-The tracks would be returned to their proper sequencing along with two bonus tracks on the 1999 CD re-release.
+The tracks would be returned to their proper sequencing along with two bonus tracks on the 1999 CD re-release, 1 & 2.